Golden Globes 2024 red carpet highlights: Looks, quotes and more key moments

 The 81st Annual Golden Globes ceremony is scheduled to begin at 8 p.m.
 ET (5 p.m.
 PT) on Sunday, Jan.
 7, and will run until 11 p.m.
 ET (8 p.m.
 PT).

-For the first time in decades, the ceremony will be broadcast live on CBS as part of a new deal between the Golden Globes and the network.
+For the first time in decades, the ceremony is being broadcast live on CBS as part of a new deal between the Golden Globes and the network.
 The Golden Globes ceremony will also be available to stream on Paramount+ and the CBS app.
 Paramount Global is the parent company of CBS.

 for more features.